Sign In Contact Us

 Frequently Asked Questions

 HoundDog.ai scans application code to identify sensitive data flows across functions, APIs, third-party services, and AI integrations.
+The free Privacy Code Scanner supports Python, JavaScript, and TypeScript, and the Enterprise edition adds C#, Go, Java, SQL, GraphQL, and OpenAPI.

 Make Privacy-by-Design a Reality in Your SDLC